jtquisenberry/MinHook_Dll_Injection_Hooking/README.md

 ## New Process

 The injector performs these operations:
-1. Start an executable in `CREATE_SUSPENDED` mode using `CreateProcess`.
+1. Launches an executable and creates a process in `CREATE_SUSPENDED` mode using `CreateProcess`.
+1. Allocates memory in the remote (target) process to store the filename of the DLL, using `VirtualAllocEx`.
-1. Injects a DLL into the executable using `VirtualAllocEx`, and `WriteProcessMemory`.
+1. Writes the filename of the DLL to the remote process using `WriteProcessMemory`.
 1. Creates a new thread in the executable using `CreateRemoteThread`.
+The function specifies that the thread should start at the address of the `LoadLibraryW` function, which takes the DLL filename as an argument.
+1. Frees the memory allocated to the DLL filename.
-1. Resumes the executable using `ResumeThread`.
+1. Resumes the remote process by resuming its main thread using `ResumeThread`.

 ## Running Process

+The injector performs these operations:
+1. Creates a handle to a running process specified by a PID using `OpenProcess`.
+1. Allocates memory in the remote (target) process to store the filename of the DLL, using `VirtualAllocEx`.
+1. Writes the filename of the DLL to the remote process using `WriteProcessMemory`.
+1. Creates a new thread in the executable using `CreateRemoteThread`.
+The function specifies that the thread should start at the address of the `LoadLibraryW` function, which takes the DLL filename as an argument.
+1. Frees the memory allocated to the DLL filename.

 # Target